slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ### On heros

-> *"Every society honors its live conformists and its dead troublemakers."
--- Marshall McLuhan [1911]*

 > *"You either die a hero, or you live long enough to see yourself become the villain."
 -- Harvey Dent {fictional}*